- What issues does the ADA cover?

 - ADA Booklet

-The Americans with Disabilities Act (ADA) is the civil rights law that forbids discrimination against people with disabilities in all areas of public life.1 The ADA says people with disabilities have the same rights as people without disabilities.
+The Americans with Disabilities Act (ADA) is the civil rights law that forbids discrimination against people with disabilities in all areas of public life.
+The ADA says people with disabilities have the same rights as people without disabilities.
 They have the right to work and earn a living.
 They have the right to get services from state and local governments.
 They must have access to public transportation and accommodations, and to telecommunications services.
 The ADA works together with other disability rights laws.

 When you file an ADA complaint, you are reporting an issue you believe breaks this law.
 This tip sheet tells you which complaints the ADA covers and which it does not cover.
 It also tells you how to file an ADA complaint.

 What is Discrimination?
 Discrimination means treating someone with a disability different than someone without a disability.
 It can also mean refusing to provide accommodations to a person with a disability.

 What is a Disability?
 A disability is when a person cannot do a major life activity because of a physical or mental impairment.

 What is the EEOC?
 The EEOC is the U.S. Equal Employment Opportunity Commission.
 It is the Federal agency that enforces civil rights laws against workplace discrimination.

 What are Public Accommodations?
 Under the ADA, a “public accommodation” is a business that is open to the public.
 These businesses must make their goods and services available to all people, including those with disabilities.